Neirea/video-ops/README.md

 1. Videos is uploaded by using password token
 2. Raw video gets uploaded to Google Cloud Storage (GCP) bucket via multipart upload.
 3. GCP upload triggers Google Pub/sub which pushes notification to transcoding server.
-4. Video gets transcoded into all set qualities and saved to production bucket and database(MongoDB).
+4. Video gets transcoded by ffmpeg into all set qualities and saved to production bucket and database.
 5. App consumes these videos via streaming.

+## Technologies

+-   Frontend is vanilla html, css and javascript
+-   Server-side: Node.js (express), ffmpeg, MongoDB
+-   Google Cloud Storage and Pub/Sub
+-   Deployed on Railway